 When stress hits and the urge arrives, you need strategies that don't require energy or willpower.

-Tell yourself: “I’ll wait five minutes.”
-Not “I’ll never do it,” just five minutes.
+Tell yourself: "I'll wait five minutes."
 During those five minutes, do one thing: change your physical state.
 Stand up.
 Go to a different room.
 Splash cold water on your wrists.
 Step outside.

 The urge usually starts losing power within the first five minutes.
 If it doesn't, set another five-minute timer and use the urge surfing technique.

 Stress creates physical tension that your body wants to release.
-Porn is one release valve.
-There are others that work just as well and don’t leave you feeling worse:
+Porn can become one release valve.
+Other options can discharge some of that tension without feeding the old pattern:

 - Intense physical movement.
 Even 2 minutes of jumping jacks, burpees, or sprinting in place.

 - Cold exposure.
-Cold water triggers a stress response reset.
-It’s uncomfortable, but it works.
+Cold water can interrupt the stress response quickly.

 - Loud exhales.
-Stand up, inhale deeply, and exhale hard with a “haaa” sound, like you’re fogging a mirror.
+Stand up, inhale deeply, and exhale hard with a "haaa" sound, like you are fogging a mirror.
 Do this 10 times.
-It sounds silly.
-It works.

 - Shake it out.
-Literally shake your hands, arms, and legs for 60 seconds.
-Animals do this after a stressful event to discharge adrenaline.
-It works for humans too.
+Shake your hands, arms, and legs for 60 seconds to discharge some physical tension.

-The trap is believing that you need to earn rest or that rest is laziness.
-Rest during a high-stress period is a recovery strategy.
-It reduces the depletion that makes relapse likely.
+Rest during a high-stress period is a recovery strategy when it reduces the depletion that makes relapse more likely.

 A few high-impact changes: